 While it could be argued that what’s in somebody’s pockets could have something to do with their Tech Level and maybe their profession, I wanted to make a quick and simple generator you could use in a pinch for the generic dead starship crewmember or expired Imperial citizen you happen to run across in your travels.

-Not everything you find in the pockets is helpful, useful, or valuable.
+Not everything you find in their pockets is helpful, useful, or valuable.

 Hey, why is this guy dead, anyway?